stevespringett/Alpine/README.md

 competed in various sound-offs in Illinois and Wisconsin.
 The name is nostalgic and brings to me a certain joy.

-Alpine is not affiliated to the Docker container image by the same name.
+Alpine is not affiliated with the Docker container image by the same name.
 It's interesting that both projects have minimalism as a goal, but this is merely coincidence.